Frequently Asked Questions

 Do I need to be fit?

-Guests need to have the ability to get on and off the vessel and, if appropriate, be able to move from the Odalisque onto a tender.
+On our overnight cruises, guests need to have the ability to get on and off the vessel and, if appropriate, be able to move from the Odalisque onto a tender.
 On our expeditions, we tailor all our activities to suit our guests’ abilities & interests.
 If you have any questions about the activities and are concerned about whether our cruise expeditions are for you, please get in touch.